 - Beyond Co-op – After you have your co-op, Steinbright also has resources to help you secure your first post-graduation job.

 Steinbright helps connect students to its employer network with opportunities such as Career Fairs and Handshake, our online job database.

 For more information, visit the Steinbright Career Development Center.

-Co-op employers are located in 22 states (plus Washington D.C. and Puerto Rico) and 45 countries.
+Co-op employers are located in 28 states (plus Washington D.C., Puerto Rico, and the U.S. Virgin Islands) and 35 countries.
 Many organizations eagerly embrace and nurture the fresh perspectives, drive, and dedication that are typical of a Drexel student.
 This chart provides the location distribution of last year's students.

 |Geographic Distribution of Co-op Employment

 |Other countries (such as Vietnam, Greece, Ireland, Australia, and Singapore)

 Working internationally is a unique experience for students to expand their horizons.
 International co-op provides students with employment opportunities around the world that will propel them to new heights as a professional.
 Not only does an international experience set a student's résumé apart, but the cultural perspective and knowledge that the students are able to gain is a highly sought-after commodity for employers in today's global economy.

 The Greater Philadelphia region is a nexus of businesses virtually unmatched in scope, scale, and specialty.
 Some of the nation's top biotechnology and pharmaceutical firms, hospitals and healthcare centers, Fortune 500 companies, and individually owned start-ups call Philadelphia home.